tmaringgele/CausalBoundingEngine/docs/source/algorithms.rst

    Y = np.array([1, 0, 1, 0, 1])
    scenario = BinaryConf(X, Y)

-   ate_bounds = scenario.ATE.tianpearl()
    pns_bounds = scenario.PNS.tianpearl()
-   print(f"Tian-Pearl ATE: {ate_bounds}")
    print(f"Tian-Pearl PNS: {pns_bounds}")

 **Properties**:
-   - Often tighter than Manski bounds
-   - Available for both ATE and PNS
+   - Only available for PNS
    - Fast computation
    - No additional parameters
+   - Nonparametric approach

 **When to use**:
-   - When you want tighter bounds than Manski
    - For PNS estimation
-   - As a standard nonparametric approach
+   - When you need nonparametric PNS bounds

 Autobound
 ~~~~~~~~~